 Plenty of people allow what should be regular checkups to go by for years without attending them, be it a physical, an eye exam, dental work, etc. What should be routine turns to once in a blue moon.
 This has the potential to be dangerous for your health, especially when it comes to eye exams.
 At the very least, you could need a prescription change to help you see better.
 At the most extreme, you may have developed a serious eye disease over the course of the years of neglect.
 Eye exams are not scary or terribly time-consuming, but they are important if you want to maintain eye health and quality of sight.

 If you wear glasses or contacts, you may find it becomes more difficult to see the longer you wait for your checkup.
 Perhaps you’ve been finding it challenging to read signs while driving or menus at a restaurant.
 This likely means your prescription has changed and you need a new one.
 Fortunately, a prescription change is not the end of the world.
-It only means going in for an eye exam and coming out with a new set of glasses or contacts.
+It only means going in for an eye exam and coming out with a new set of eyeglasses or contact lenses.
 You will find that you aren’t squinting as much to see and read what you used to be able to see and read with no problem.

 A more extreme example of eye neglect is the unknowing development of a serious eye disease.
 The risk for eye disease increases with age, which is why you should schedule an eye exam appointment at least every two years.
 If you have a family history of eye disease and troubles, you should make an appointment annually.
 One of the most serious eye diseases is called glaucoma.
 Glaucoma is relatively common and is referred to as the “silent thief of sight.”
 This is because glaucoma shows no warning signs during its development.
 Over time, a buildup of fluid creates pressure in the eye, leading to damage of the optic nerve.
 The worst end to glaucoma is blindness, typically in both eyes.
 But, by getting regular eye exams, you can catch glaucoma and other eye diseases early.
 In fact, an eye exam is the only way to diagnose an eye disease.
 There is no effective home remedy treatment, so medication or surgery are the best ways to prevent blindness from glaucoma.
 And glaucoma is not the only culprit.
 Other diseases such as macular degeneration and cataracts can go unnoticed and untreated without a regular eye exam, also resulting in blindness.